stephenharris/WordPress-Post-Type-Archive-Links/readme.txt

 = 1.2 =
 * Use has_archive rather tha public.
 [See #13](https://github.com/stephenharris/WordPress-Post-Type-Archive-Links/issues/13)
+* Fixes bug where "disabled" is printed if no menu has been created.
 * Tested up to 3.7.1
 * Added German language.
 Thanks to [@mcguffin](https://github.com/mcguffin).